-right now, though, i kind of feel like writing about something different for a change. maybe it’s because i’ve got a brutal head cold. i’m not planning on making this a regular feature that operates according to any kind of schedule, but maybe once in a while i should deviate from all things me for a moment, when the spirit moves me.
+I’m not planning on making this a regular feature that operates according to any kind of schedule, but maybe once in a while I should deviate from all things me for a moment, when the spirit moves me.

-harry nilsson recorded 18 studio albums between 1966 and 1980 (if you count a few movie soundtracks he composed that were made up of original material). and yet most people who know harry, if they know him at all, remember him either for the two biggest hits he had, which he didn’t even write himself — “without you” (a badfinger song) and “everybody’s talkin” (written by fred neil) — or the songs he wrote that were hits in the hands of others (three dog night scored with “one”, the monkees had big hits with “cuddly toy” and “daddy’s song”, and on and on).
+Harry Nilsson recorded eighteen studio albums between 1966 and 1980 if you count a few movie soundtracks he composed that were made up of original material.
+And yet most people who know Harry, if they know him at all, remember him either for the two biggest hits he had, which he didn’t write himself — “Without You” (a Badfinger song) and “Everybody’s Talkin” (written by Fred Neil) — or the songs he wrote that were hits in the hands of others (Three Dog Night scored with “One”, and the Monkees had hits with “Cuddly Toy” and “Daddy’s Song”).

-before we get in too deep, just so you know, this is not aiming to be a biographical be-all and end-all. between wikipedia and other online resources, you can learn about more than just the broad outlines of harry’s life, and it’s been written about by people who have probably done a far more efficient job than i would. these are just some thoughts and impressions. and yes, i will regurgitate some biographical information (broadly…i’m just going to keep using variations on the word “broad” until someone kicks me), but it will be given a decidedly johnny-esque spin. because i am self-absorbed and disjointed. well, yeah! come on! whose blog have you been reading lately anyway?
+Before we get in too deep, just so you know, this is not aiming to be a biographical be-all and end-all.
+Between Wikipedia and other online resources you can learn about more than just the broad outlines of Harry’s life, and it’s been written about by people who have probably done a far more efficient job than I will.
+These are just some thoughts and impressions.

-as it happens, the very, very best online resource by far for all things harry-related is right over HERE. i recommend investigating that site if you have a few hours to kill and an interest in harry’s music. there are a ton of rarities over there, excerpts from books, videos, interviews (both in print and in audio form), reminiscences…on it goes. i’ve heard and seen things over there i thought i’d only ever be able to guess about, from obscure commercial spots to radio interviews.
+As it happens, the very best online resource by far for all things Harry is right over HERE.
+If you have a few hours to kill and an interest in Harry’s music, I can’t recommend that site enough.
+There are a ton of rarities over there, excerpts from books, videos, interviews, reminiscences, and more.
+I’ve heard and seen things over there I thought I’d only ever be able to guess about, from obscure commercial spots to radio interviews.

-right. so. harry was born in brooklyn, new york, in 1941. according to most sources, his father abandoned the family when harry was 3, which i imagine had more than a bit of an effect on young harry. he would later end up doing more or less the same thing to his first wife and child.
+Harry was born in Brooklyn, New York, in 1941.
+According to most biographies his father abandoned the family when harry was three, which I imagine had more than a bit of an effect on young Harry.
+He would later end up doing more or less the same thing to his first wife and child.

 but who could tell in ’46 if the two were to survive?